microsoft/Office365APIEditor/tutorial1.md

 1. Go to https://manage.windowsazure.com/ and sign in using your administrator account of Microsoft Azure.

-2. Click [Active Directory] in the left pane.
+2. Click [Active Directory] in the left panel.

-3. In [DIRECTORY] tab, Click the name of your organization.
+3. In [DIRECTORY] tab, select the name of your organization.

 4. In [APPLICATIONS] tab, click [ADD] at the bottom.